How to Use the Command 'nc' (with Examples)

 Explanation:

-• -v: Enables verbose output, displaying detailed information about the scan process.
+• -v: Enables verbose mode, printing more detailed output about the connection attempts.

-• -w timeout_in_seconds: Sets the timeout period for each connection attempt.
+• -w timeout_in_seconds: Sets a timeout for each connection attempt.

 • start_port-end_port: Specifies the range of ports to scan.